-The CGN Committee and the Board are confident that Mr. Gorrie will drive performance at Granite based on his extensive experience and proven track record of achieving results.
-With this in mind, and, in conjunction with Mr. Gorrie's onboarding, the CGN Committee began a comprehensive review of Granite's compensation program across the organization in late 2018, and has recommended to the Board certain compensation-related changes designed to better align executive compensation with the creation of long-term Unitholder value.
-We believe that Granite is unique in the Canadian REIT marketplace due in part to its geographic reach and its listings on both the TSX and the NYSE, and our review of Granite's compensation program, which is ongoing, reflects that.
+Following the appointment of Mr. Kevan Gorrie as President and CEO in August of 2018, the CGN Committee began a comprehensive review of Granite's compensation program across the organization.
+The CGN Committee ultimately recommended to the Board certain compensation-related changes designed to better align executive compensation with the creation of long-term Unitholder value.
+We believe that Granite is unique in the Canadian REIT marketplace due in part to its geographic reach and its listings on both the TSX and the NYSE, and the design of Granite's compensation program reflects that.

-Below are highlights of the changes approved by the Board:
+Below are highlights of the changes approved by the Board in 2019:

-Adopted defined performance targets and objectives for executives.

-- Introduced annual grants of performance stapled units as part of Granite's long-term incentive plan for the President and CEO in 2018. - In connection with Granite's compensation risk mitigation strategy, in May 2019, adopted a compensation "claw-back" policy applicable to certain designated officers, including the President and CEO, which would allow Granite to require the disgorgement of certain bonuses or incentives in the event of a restatement of financial statements. - Adopted updated guidelines pursuant to which the President and CEO is required to (i) hold Stapled Units, RSUs or PSUs having an aggregate market value equal to at least three times his annual base salary while employed by Granite, and (ii) hold Stapled Units for a period of one year after he retires or resigns.
+- implemented a new LTIP program for executives and senior management to increase employee ownership and enhance alignment with Unitholders; - adopted defined performance targets and objectives for executives; - extended annual grants of performance stapled units, as part of Granite's LTIP, beyond the President and CEO to all NEOs and other senior employees; - in connection with Granite's compensation risk mitigation strategy, adopted a compensation "claw-back" policy applicable to certain designated officers, including the President and CEO, which would allow Granite to require the disgorgement of certain bonuses or incentives in the event of a restatement of financial statements; - adopted updated guidelines pursuant to which the President and CEO is required to (i) hold Stapled Units, RSUs or PSUs having an aggregate market value equal to at least three times his annual base salary while employed by Granite, and (ii) hold Stapled Units for a period of one year after he retires or resigns; and - entered into new employment agreements with NEOs consistent with Granite's new LTIP program, providing for annual RSU and PSU grants based on a pre-determined percentage of base salary.